loveencounterflow/hollerith-legacy/README.md

 ## Plans for v4

-* Both SPO and POS phrases will be stored in the LevelDB key; the LevelDB value is not used, turning a Hollerith DB into a 'keys-only' store.
+* Both SPO and POS phrases are stored entirely in the LevelDB `key`; the LevelDB `value` field is not used (or rather, it is set to a constant default value).
+Thus, Hollerith DBs are implemented as 'keys-only' store.

-* Phrase structure will be optionally a bit more specific; we encourage the use of typed subjects and objects, as in `[ [ 'glyph', '月', ], 'reading', [ 'zh:py/bare', 'yue', ] ]`.
-This is, however, purely optional, but see the next point.

 * All subjects, even those of non-index phrases, must need be stored as lists, so for example the v2 phrase `[ '重', 'reading', [ 'zhong', 'chong', ] ]`